gsa-oes/office-of-evaluation-sciences/_projects/1618-active-choice-tsp.md

 ## What was the program change?

-OES developed several interventions based in social science research to be used at in-processing events and orientations on bases.
+OES developed several interventions applying research insights to be used at in-processing events and orientations on bases.
 The interventions included a form prompting active choice, an in-person activity prompting immediate action, an informational cover sheet, and a video.

 ## How did the evaluation work?

-OES ran two pilots at large Army installations—Fort Bragg, and Fort Lewis —testing active choice interventions during the orientations that occur as service members are newly assigned to a base.
+OES ran two pilots at large Army installations — Fort Bragg and Fort Lewis — testing active choice interventions during the orientations that occur as service members are newly assigned to a base.

 ## What was the impact?